cnlog/ImeStudy/FAQ.md

 ## What is Kanji radical?

-The Kanji radical is a component of the Chinese character (or a Kanji character).
+The Kanji radical is a systematic component of the Chinese character (or a Kanji character).

 ## What is Romaji conversion?